sclevenger7777/replit-agent-zero--/README.md

 -  CLI entrypoint (`main.py`) for local use
 -  Dynamic tool discovery with caching (`tool_discovery.py`)
 -  Persistent memory using SQLite (`agent_zero_memory.db`)
--  Fully self-contained – ready to run on Replit, GitHub Codespaces, or locally
+-  Fully self-contained – ready to run on GitHub Codespaces, or locally

 ---